Performance of a SiPM-based, plastic scintillator muon veto prototype for CUPID: Discussion

 \section{Discussion}

-Comparing the overall results of all prototypes, the swirly patterns of the WLS fiber used in the Small Panel and Prototypes 1 and 2 resulted in modules with high uniformity, light yield, and position reconstruction.
+Comparing the overall results of all prototypes, the swirly pattern of the WLS fiber used in the Small Panel and Prototypes 1 and 2 resulted in modules with high uniformity, light yield, and position reconstruction.
 Prototype 1 had the highest light yield and the capability to reconstruct the position of muon events to an area of 25$\, \times \,$25\,cm$^2$.
-Modules of 100$\, \times \,$50\,cm$^2$ would be simpler to install and operate than 25$\, \times \,$25\,cm$^2$ panels.
-Modules with multiple fibers and SiPMs in the same continuous volume provide some contingency against broken SiPMs as the modules can still operate well with one SiPM not functioning.
-Prototype 2 displayed a reduced gamma background by using coincidence triggering in a double panel module, but increased the number of channels by a factor of two.
-Taking out the position requirement will further reduce the number of channels per panel.
-While this design has an adequate detection efficiency, an improved factor could be desired for ultra-low background experiments.
+Modules with a surface area of 100$\, \times \,$50\,cm$^2$ would be simpler to install and operate than 25$\, \times \,$25\,cm$^2$ panels.
+Additionally, modules with multiple SiPMs connected in parallel in the same continuous volume provide some contingency against broken SiPMs.
+Operating a Prototype 1 panel with only 7 SiPMs instead of 8 results in a detection efficiency of $\epsilon = (0.92\pm0.01)$, constituting a 6\% decrease from the fully operational panel (see section \ref{subsec:deteff}).

+From the tested configuration (directly stacked 1\,cm panels), it was not evident that Prototype 2 would significantly decrease the gamma background, which would result in an increase of the detection efficiency and a decrease of the false-positive rate.
+Adding separation between two thin panels (Prototype 1), either air or another material such as lead, could potentially achieve this result.
+However, the cost would be an increase in the size of each module, which could conflict with CUPID's design constraints.
+Prototype 2 would also increase the number of channels by a factor of two.
+However, taking out the position requirement will further reduce the number of channels per panel.

+While Prototype 1 has an adequate detection efficiency, an improved factor could be desired for ultra-low background experiments.
 A way to achieve this is to increase the thickness of the panels, yielding a greater gamma and muon peak separation and therefore a better discrimination power.
-Another option is to use two stacked panels for coincidence triggers, which would considerably decrease the detection threshold as it is unlikely that one gamma event traverses both panels and thus increase the muon detection efficiency.
-Both options are currently being explored and optimized with the help of the information obtained from this study.
+These options for Prototypes 1 and 2 are currently being explored and optimized with the help of the information obtained from this study.